peterpih/tidydata/CodeBook.md

 ### Saved Data Set

-The final data set is saved as tidaydata.txt.
+The solution data set is saved as tidydata.txt.

-Whereas the original data set had multiple observations per activity per subject, this new data set has a unique summary(mean) observation for each measurement(feature) in each column and for each activity and each subject per row.
+Whereas the original data set had multiple observations per activity per subject, this new data set has a unique summary(mean) observation for each measurement(feature) in each column and for each activity and each subject per row, as denotes a "tidy" data set.

 ### Footnotes